 Make a Grocery Store Run Tips:

 #5 Do Early Am Patrol

-The day after we arrive I always sleep in.
-Awakening naturally to the comfort of luxurious linens and sweet sunlight streaming in through the windows — but alas, no Sergeant McCabe.
+The day after we arrive I always sleep in, awakening naturally to the comfort of luxurious linens and sweet sunlight streaming in through the windows — but alas, no Sergeant McCabe.
 For thirty-two years at the crack of dawn he was on patrol either in Manhattan or the Bronx.
 Morning patrol is in his blood and no matter where we are, he does it.
 He leaves quietly, usually around 5:30 a.m. and comes bounding through the door by 8 a.m. with tea for me and tales of his morning adventures.
-Some days it’s simply about a park or nature spot he found, other times it is a diner he spotted and wants to try.
+Some days it’s simply about a park or nature spot he found, other times it is a food spot he noticed and wants to try.
 After we’ve been there a few days he’ll hit the grocery store a second time or take an early morning walk on the beach.
 Along the way he’s talking to everyone!
 I mean that’s the job of a cop – recon the surroundings.
 He’ll have conversations with the early morning staff at the hotel, people at the grocery store, the garden or beach crew, other locals out and about.
 He often picks up great ideas on where to go and what to do from these morning chats.
 Many a time we’ve readjusted our plans based on great recommendations and finds from his early morning recon sessions.